-There is always the greatest difficulty in finding out anything about native customs, since the people are extremely reserved and distrustful, and the number and variety of the languages make it most difficult to exchange ideas.
-A native who can speak a little pigeon English may try to interpret, but it is probable that he knows the other man's language imperfectly, and is incapable himself of even understanding the nature of your idea.
+There is always the greatest difficulty in finding out anything about native customs, since the people are extremely reserved and distrustful, and the number and variety of languages makes it most difficult to exchange ideas.
+A native who can speak a little pigeon English may try to interpret but it is probable that he knows the other man's language imperfectly, and is incapable himself of even understanding the nature of your idea.
 "Dead man" is about as near as most people can get to an account of the manufacture of poisoned arrows.
 It is unsatisfying, if sensational.

 On this particular occasion, I suspected that there was something not "purely Pickwickian" about the carrying of those arrows, so, after giving them back, and adding a present of tobacco, I asked ingratiatingly what the old gentleman wanted them for?
 He giggled, and made a reply which my interpreter translated as "For killum man."
-Pressed to give further details, he chuckled still more, and rapidly retreated towards the bush. . . .
-I was not at all surprised when a row of rather wild-looking "bushies," all armed, appeared from nowhere in particular, in the course of the next few minutes, and began hanging about the mission grounds.
+Pressed to give further details, he chuckled still more, and rapidly retreated toward the bush.

+. . .
+I was not at all suprised when a row of rather wild-looking "bushies," all armed, appeared from nowhere in particular, in the course of the next few minutes, and began hanging about the mission grounds.
 The boy said he was pretty sure they meant no harm to us, but he thought they did not mean any good to the recruiting schooner that had come into the bay overnight, for they had been asking angrily where were the friends that the schooner should have brought back to the bay from the plantations-and their behaviour was undoubtedly warlike.
-(What he really did say was something like this: "I no think that fellow he make bad for misinari; I think he plenty cross that schooner no takee-him come him friend!")
+(What he really did say was something like this: "I no think that fellow he make bad for misinari; I think he plenty cross that schooner no takeehim come him friend!")
+The schooner in question was one that enjoyed a rather unsavoury reputation; she had been in trouble over illegal recruiting more than once, and no one would have been surprised to hear, at any time, that her owners had paid in blood the penalty of their bad faith-as so many before them had had to pay, among these lawless New Hebrides.